Thunderbird Track & Field to battle in Utah Spring Classic - SUU News

-After an electric start to their outdoor season, involving two school records being broken, Southern Utah University Track & Field will now be back in action this Saturday, April 9, at the Utah Spring Classic.
+After an electric start to their outdoor season involving two school records being broken, Southern Utah University Track & Field will be back in action this Saturday, April 9, at the Utah Spring Classic.

 Last time out